jrief/django-formset/docs/source/django-formset.rst

 	  ...
 	</django-formset>

-An optional attribute to this webcomponent is ``force-submission``.
+An optional attribute to this web component is ``force-submission``.
 By adding this attribute, we can force a submission to the server, even if the form did not validate on the client side.
-The default is to always validate all form fields on the client, and only if all of them validate, proceed with the submission to the server.
+The default is to always validate all form fields on the client, and only if all of them pass, proceed with the submission to the server.